SuperOfficeDocs/superoffice-docs/docs/identity-management/single-sign-on/onsite-sso.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: configure_sso_in_iis_onsite        # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: configure_sso_in_iis_onsite
-description: Configure single sign-on in iis onsite # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Configure single sign-on in IIS onsite
-author: {github-id}             # Your GitHub alias.
+author: {github-id}             # Your GitHub alias. so.date:
 keywords:
-so.topic: howto               # article, howto, reference, concept, guide

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: onsite              # cloud or onsite
-so.client: web                # online, web, win, pocket, or mobile
+so.topic: howto               # article, howto, reference, concept, guide so.envir: onsite              # cloud or onsite so.client: web                # online, web, win, pocket, or mobile
 ---